nushell/nushell.github.io/lang-guide/lang-guide.md

 ## String interpolation

 String interpolation uses either double quotes or single quotes with a preceding dollar sign.
 However, when using double quotes, you have to be aware that escapes will be recognized and interpreted.
-(I(darren) really don't like that people have to be aware of this functionality with double quotes.)

-Example:
+#### Example:

 ```nu
 let name = "Nushell"